MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/repair-server.md

 Repairing a server will reimage a server and bring it back to the cluster with the previous name and configuration.
 Repairing a single server will result in a redeployment with the option to persist the data volumes.
 Only the system volume is deleted and newly provisioned during deployment.

+> [!IMPORTANT]
-It is critical to ensure you always have backups for your workloads and do not rely on the system resiliency only, especially in single server scenarios.
+> Make sure that you always have backups for your workloads and do not rely on the system resiliency only.
+This is especially critical in single-server scenarios.

 ### Hardware requirements